zvolcsey/medium-clone-conduit/README.md

 ### Client

-<mark>index.tsx, index.css</mark> - The entry point of the client.
+`index.tsx`, `index.css` - The entry point of the client.

-<mark>App.tsx</mark> - The main component of the component tree.
+`App.tsx` - The main component of the component tree.
 This contains the main layout route and other routes.

-<mark>app/</mark> - This folder contains
+`app/` - This folder contains

 - the types of the client side,
 - create instance function of axios package,